 Time Consuming: One of the reasons the Macujo Method works is repetition.
 Detoxing your hair daily or twice-daily reinforces positive results.
 Letting the vinegar and shampoo mixture sit for thirty minutes at a time can add up, however, in addition to the other work.

 The reason for the thorough repetition is because the Macujo Method only cleans the visible hairs on your scalp.
 Any hair follicles that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.
-Not repeating the process as instructed opens the door for potential drug test failure.

 The Macujo Method also doesn’t leave users with the damaging effects after Jerry G. There is some irritation that comes with the terrain, but it beats having to bleach your hair or put your vision at risk.
 Unless the price is a strong consideration for your choice of method, it is best to go with the Macujo Method.